digicademy/hydra-scraper/README.md

 **Possible improvements**

+- Enable returning a JSON response (dateModified, number of resources, errors) instead of a command-line report?
+- Enable checking for `schema:dateModified` in the beginning?
-- Package the script?
+- Package the script and move the download folder?
-- Add option to get only CGIF triples?
+- Add filters for CGIF triples?
-- Add option to convert LIDO to CGIF triples (using XTriples, XSLT, or lxml)?
+- Add conversion from LIDO to CGIF triples via lxml, RML, XSLT, or XTriples?